Avinash8055/Anime-Merchandise/README.md

-Git clone the repository and and LIVE!!
+Git clone the repository(thanks to Linus Torvalds) and and LIVE!!